Aneri0X4F/Personal-Log/vault/Courses.Sem-5.OS.Notes.Lec 4.md

 4 imp functions of os
 * File management
 * Memory management
-* Process management
+* Process management - Fundamental task
 * IO management

 ## Requirements of OS as a Process Manager
 * Interleave the execution of multiple processes.
 Here we assume that there is always a single processor system.
-* Allocate resources to processes and protect them from each other.
+* Allocate resources to processes and protect them from each other especially in the case where both processes are using same files, to avoid any clashes.
 * Enable process to share and exchange information.
 Eg. Parent and Child processes.
 * Enable synchronization among processes.

-## Process
+## What is a Process?
 * Program in execution.
 * Instance of program running
 * Entity that can be assigned to and executed on a processor
-* **Unit of activity defined by program, its states and its associated resources.**
+* **Unit of activity characterized by the execution of a sequence of instructions, a current state and an associated set of resources**
 * Process Elements
     * Program code (generally shared)
     * Set of data
     * Attributes that describes the state

-## Attributes
+## Attributes - maintained in PCB
 * Indentifier - Unique ID of each process
 * State - Current situation of the process (Either running or not running)
 * Priority - Self explanatory